This story was created in partnership with Destination Dubois. All images provided by Destination Dubois.

 Start in town at the Dubois Museum.
 This cozy space will have you in awe of the Native American and prehistoric history, as well as the tales of Swedish tie hacks and more.
 In the same town block, you will find the Bighorn Sheep Center, where you can learn about the largest wintering herd of Rocky Mountain bighorn sheep in North America (hint: they’re not far from the center).

 Finally, learn about automobiles that have a little more history than your rental car at the National Museum of Military Vehicles, located just outside of town.
 Believe it or not, this museum houses the largest private collection of military vehicles in the country.

 After all that learning, we won’t make you think too hard about your dinner: get a real taste of the West at the Lone Buffalo Steakhouse.
 Get a full night’s sleep, because tomorrow the adventures begin!

 Day 2: Discover Winter in Yellowstone

-Grab a hearty breakfast and a piping-hot coffee at Coyote Blue Coffee & Deli and point your car toward Yellowstone, about 80 miles away.
+Grab breakfast and a piping-hot coffee at The Perch Coffee House and point your car toward Yellowstone, about 80 miles away.
 Give yourself plenty of time to get there, as the Wyoming Centennial Scenic Byway (the locals call it Togwotee (TOE-guh-tee) Pass) is absolutely breathtaking and home to plenty of wildlife.

 Almost all the roads are closed in the winter in Yellowstone, so you’ll get to enjoy a crowd-free, peaceful journey through the first national park in the nation.
 Choose between a guided ski or snowshoe tour or a guided snowmobile tour starting at the south entrance of the park.
 There are many tour providers, so spend some time finding the best fit for you to experience winter in Yellowstone.
 Don’t forget your camera and warm clothes!